Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 ## Duet3D Smart Effector

 See this guide for configuring the strain gauge-based probing on the Smart Effector: [Smart effector and carriage adapters for delta printer](/Duet3D_hardware/Accessories/Smart_Effector)

+You can connect a Smart Effector to a Duet 3 Expansion board as a digital probe, but programming it via an expansion board is not supported.

 ## RepRapPro 3-wire IR sensor (as shipped with Ormerod 1)